shmuhammad2004/africanlp2022/content/calls/learning-objectives.md

 Accepted submissions will be eligible for oral or poster presentation and may opt-in to be published in an arXiv proceedings.

-Contributions should be blinded and submitted using the template available in [Latex](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/latex) and [Word](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/docx) formats via
+Contributions should be blinded and submitted using the template available in [Latex](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/latex) and [Word](https://github.com/hadyelsahar/Template-AfricaNLP-Workshop-at-ICLR-2022/tree/main/docx) formats via [OpenReview](https://openreview.net/group?id=ICLR.cc/2022/Workshop/AfricaNLP).

-Contributions should be blinded and submitted using the ICLR template via [OpenReview](https://openreview.net/group?id=ICLR.cc/2022/Workshop/AfricaNLP).